Routing SMS by selecting mobile networks

 Overview

-Since the Ozeki SMS software offers many different connections it can be used as an SMS router.
-It will work at high performance and it can be used to control your messages.
+Since the Ozeki SMS software offers many different connections that can be used as an SMS router.
+It will work at high-performance, and it can be used to control your messages.
 In order to setup Ozeki as an SMS router, you need to learn how to setup connection and how to setup SMS routing.
 Figure 1 gives you an idea on what kind of SMS connections you may setup.

 How to route SMS messages?

-1. Open the Ozeki SMS Gateway home scren
+- Open the Ozeki SMS Gateway home screen

-Step 1 - Open the Ozeki SMS Gateway home scren
+Step 1 - Open the Ozeki SMS Gateway home screen

 On the main page of the Ozeki SMS gateway, you can see the Service provider connections, the User/Application connections, outbound and inbound routing rules.